-Bipolar disorder Pendulum: stories and information Money and debt Money, money, money: bipolar and spending Carolyn gives an insight into how bipolar affects her finances and gives some tips on how to manage spending.
-Imagine experiencing a full body power surge, like being plugged into the national grid, and you're pulsing with energy whenever you want to spend money.
+Bipolar disorder Pendulum: stories and information Money and debt Money, money, money: bipolar and spending Imagine experiencing a full body power surge, like being plugged into the national grid, and you're pulsing with energy whenever you want to spend money.
 Generally, a lot of money...
 What I tend to do is walk about the shop, casing the joint and mentally selecting what I want.
 I have an overwhelming compulsion to buy everything I've picked out.
 I'm incapable of walking away empty-handed.
 When I'm manic, my spending is frenzied There's no other way to describe it.
 I order masses of books and DVDs from Amazon - more than I could ever hope to read or watch.
 I go shopping for clothes I'll never wear.
 Many still have their tags on when I inevitably take them to the charity shop.
 Even when I'm not manic, I spend more than I should or can afford.
 In fact, after discussing it with friends, many of them also talked about the 'high' after purchasing something.
 I guess that's where the term 'retail therapy' comes from!
-So, what to do?
-I've got rid of my credit card to discourage online binge buying and now I try, as much as I'm able, not to shop solo.
+What I've learned to do I've got rid of my credit card to discourage online binge buying and now I try, as much as I'm able, not to shop solo.
 When I'm with a friend, their influence can rein in my spending.
 Certain friends actively monitor my spending when I'm out and, far from annoying me, it makes me so relieved that I haven't spent excessively.
 I'm not perfect and just yesterday I went on a spending spree in John Lewis' haberdashery department - on my own.
 I often buy items I'll never use and the money I must have wasted over the years is sobering.
-In conclusion, there are little tricks you can do: leave your debit card at home only shop with other people only taking cash and setting yourself a limit getting rid of your credit card (Yes, I know it offers consumer protection but it doesn't stop you from spending too much.)
-Here are some useful links about money and debt.
-Read the report from the Money and Mental Health Policy Institute about crisis spending.
+In conclusion, there are little tricks you can try: leave your debit card at home only shop with other people only taking cash and setting yourself a limit get rid of your credit card (yes, I know it offers consumer protection but it doesn't stop you from spending too much) There are more tips to manage your money here.